Viktor Yushchenko: Presidency

-The first 100 days of Yushchenko's term, 23 January 2005 through 1 May 2005, were marked by numerous dismissals and appointments at all levels of the executive branch.
-He appointed Yulia Tymoshenko as Prime Minister and the appointment was ratified by parliament.
+The first hundred days of Yushchenko's term, 23 January 2005 through 1 May 2005, were marked by numerous dismissals and appointments at all levels of the executive branch.
+He appointed Tymoshenko as prime minister and the appointment was ratified by parliament.
 Oleksandr Zinchenko was appointed the head of the presidential secretariat with a nominal title of Secretary of State.
-Petro Poroshenko, a fierce competitor of Tymoshenko for the post of Prime Minister, was appointed Secretary of the Security and Defense Council.
+Petro Poroshenko, a fierce competitor of Tymoshenko for the post of prime minister, was appointed Secretary of the Security and Defense Council.

-May 2005 saw Ukraine host the Eurovision Song Contest in the capital of Kyiv.
+In May 2005, Ukraine hosted the Eurovision Song Contest in the capital of Kyiv.
 Some accused Yushchenko of attempting to gain political capital from the event, with his appearance on stage at the end criticised as 'undignified' by certain commentators.
 During 2005, Yushchenko was in confident mood, making such pledges as solving the Gongadze case to the removal of Russia's Black Sea Fleet.

 In August 2005, Yushchenko joined with Georgian President Mikheil Saakashvili in signing the Borjomi Declaration, which called for the creation of an institution of international cooperation, the Community of Democratic Choice, to bring together the democracies and incipient democracies in the region around the Baltic, Black, and Caspian Seas.
 The first meeting of presidents and leaders to discuss the CDC took place on 1–2 December 2005 in Kyiv.

-According to former Security Service of Ukraine Chairman Oleksandr Turchynov, Yushchenko prevented in the summer of 2005 an investigation into allegedly fraudulent practices in the transport of Turkmen natural gas to Ukraine and the arrest of Yuri Boyko for abuse of office while heading Naftogaz.
+According to former Security Service of Ukraine Chairman Oleksandr Turchynov, in the summer of 2005 Yushchenko prevented an investigation into allegedly fraudulent practices in the transport of Turkmen natural gas to Ukraine and the arrest of Yuri Boyko for abuse of office while heading Naftogaz.

 Dismissal of other Orange Revolution members

-On 8 September 2005, Yushchenko fired his government, led by Yulia Tymoshenko, after resignations and claims of corruption.

-On 9 September, acting Prime Minister Yuriy Yekhanurov tried to form a new government.
+On 8 September 2005, Yushchenko fired his government, led by Tymoshenko, after resignations and claims of corruption.
+On 9 September, acting Prime Minister Yekhanurov tried to form a new government.
 His first attempt, on 20 September, fell short by 3 votes of the necessary 226, but on 22 September the parliament ratified his government with 289 votes.

 Also in September 2005, former president Leonid Kravchuk accused exiled Russian tycoon Boris Berezovsky of financing Yushchenko's presidential election campaign, and provided copies of documents showing money transfers from companies he said were controlled by Berezovsky to companies controlled by Yushchenko's official backers.
 Berezovsky confirmed that he met Yushchenko's representatives in London before the election, and that the money was transferred from his companies, but he refused to confirm or deny that the money was used in Yushchenko's campaign.
 Financing of election campaigns by foreign citizens is illegal in Ukraine.

-In August 2006, Yushchenko appointed his onetime opponent in the presidential race, Viktor Yanukovych, to be the new Prime Minister.
+In August 2006, Yushchenko appointed his onetime opponent in the presidential race, Yanukovych, to be the new prime minister.
 This was generally regarded as indicating a rapprochement with Russia.